GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 The default browser size for just about everything relating to input elements and buttons is too small, especially on mobile.

-This may seem obvious, but it's a common problem with signin forms on many sites.
+This may seem obvious, but it's a common problem with sign-in forms on many sites.

 ### Make sure inputs and buttons are large enough